Skip to main content

 Unlike for-profit businesses, NPOs have no owners and any surplus profits after operating expenses are used to further its goals instead of being distributed between members or employees of the organization.

-In short, a non-profit organization still needs profit, but it's main intent isn't profit.
-NPOs would still require surplus profits after operating expenses, to further their goals.
+In short, a non-profit organization still needs profit, but its main intent isn't profit.
+NPOs would still require surplus profits after operating expenses to further their goals.
 It's not distributed among members or employees.
 In short, the profits don't belong to the workers, by default, unless the company owner/s have given certain workers certain privileges.
 It's because salaries are part of what is deducted from gross income.
 Without profits, these NPOs couldn't improve or expand their operations.
 It costs money to pay for utilities, maintain a server on their website, hire technical personnel, and pay their workers!

 Popular posts from this blog